wiltaylor/neovim-flake/README.md

 # What is this?
 This is my personal neovim config.
 Feel free to take bits of it to build your own or run it yourself.

 As this is my personal config I am bound to change it a lot so I recommend forking rather then pointing to this config.
+I forked from Wil Taylor's branch.

 # How to use
 Clone the repo and run the following from the directory: